dataiku/solutions-contrib/bs-documentation/source/code-studio/code-starters/index.md

 :::{topic} Note

-- By default, all code environments defined in the Code Studio template are located in **/opt/dataiku/python-code-envs/**.
-If you have altered the code environment location in the template definition, ensure that you update the path accordingly.
+- The default path for code environments specified in the Code Studio template is  **/opt/dataiku/python-code-envs/**.
+If you've customized this location in the template settings, make sure to update the path in the command accordingly.
   :::

-### Command execution
+### Generating a New Web Application

 - Navigate to the following directory: